unanoc/assets-manager/README.md

 npm install --global smee-client
 ```

-Once you installed SMEE, create a channel on [website](https://smee.io/) and use a chanel's link to launch this in a separate terminal window.
+Once you installed SMEE, create a channel on [website](https://smee.io/) and use a channel's link to launch this in a separate terminal window.
 For example:

 ```sh
 # Use flag -P to forward the request to appropriate API's endpoint